 An adjunct instructor who wishes to be considered for the rank of Senior Adjunct must meet the following Prerequisite and Promotion Criteria.
+Approved promotions take effect the following academic year.

 Pre-requisite Criteria

 - Holds an earned Master's degree in the discipline or other appropriate certification or related experience as determined by the Area Coordinator, Department Chair, Director, or Dean. - Has adhered to College and department policies and procedures, and has incorporated suggestions received from mentors or the Area Coordinator, Department Chair, Director, or Dean. - Has participated in Atlantic Cape faculty development activities. - Has completed four teaching semesters at the College.